 Each year, approximately 100 middle-school and high-school teachers organize local bridge design contests as class projects for their students.
 In practice, many of these projects weren’t really contests; the teachers just used the Local Contest Scoreboard as a tool to keep track of their students’ performance on the bridge design project.

 This year, you can do it too!
-If you are a teacher and are using the West Point Bridge Designer for a class project, you can request a Local Contest Code by following the procedure described above.
+If you are a teacher and are using the Bridge Designer for a class project, you can request a Local Contest Code by following the procedure described above.
 Ensure that your students enter the code when they register for the national contest.
 Then your web-based Local Contest Scoreboard will provide up-to-date, easily accessible feedback on your students’ performance.